 There is something wrong with the world today.
 I know you feel it, deep in your bones, and I feel it too.
 But maybe it’s just me.
 I mean, how can you really ever know how good life could be?
 Or should be?
 Every civilization has had to deal with its share of problems.
-We no longer need to worry about saber toothed tigers, or an ebola outbreak, or a tribe of cannibals riding over the next hill to eat our children.
-But while technology has managed to solve the majority of our prehistoric worries, the 2000s has given us a slough of new ones.
+We no longer need to worry about saber-toothed tigers, or an Ebola outbreak, or a tribe of cannibals riding over the next hill to eat our children.
+But while technology has managed to solve the majority of our prehistoric worries, the 2000s has given us a slew of new ones.
 But the dystopia of today is difficult to define.
 It’s like the way Neo felt in the Matrix, before meeting Morpheus.
 Neo also felt like there was something wrong with the world, he just couldn’t explain what it was.

 We often read about dystopias, in novels, or sometimes learn about them on TV, but the characters born into these worlds are often unsure of the world they are in—they can never truly know whether “this is just the way things are.”
 Certainly, the people in Orwell’s 1984 couldn’t be certain of anything.
 History tells us that the past was worse than today, with average life spans ranging in the thirties, but how can we know for sure what it meant to exist in those days?
 Even a short life, lived with consequence, can feel longer and more meaningful than a hundred years of drudgery.
 So I ask, how certain are you, that you are not living in some bleak dystopian world?
 OK, if you’re a happy person, content with your life, that question may seem absurd.
 But then again, how many people do you know that are truly happy?
 And how much misery exists in the world that nobody cares to do anything about?
 We are told, time and time again, that depression is just brain chemistry.
 We’re wired wrong.
 From birth.
 Take these pills and everything will be fine.
 But what if there’s a different way to fix your brain?
 What if the root cause of our mental disorders is that the world is, for lack of a better world, broken?